-Although I’m now a Care Partner with Prairie Health supporting the mental health of others, it took me a long time to even recognize the state of my own mental health.
+Although I’m now a Care Coordinator with Prairie Health supporting the mental health of others, it took me a long time to even recognize the state of my own mental health.
 I struggled with undiagnosed depression and anxiety without the support of a therapist or psychiatrist from a young age.
-It wasn’t until I attended graduate school where mental health was openly discussed amongst my peers that I felt the courage to reach out for support with therapy and medication.
-I talked to a psychiatrist for less than 10 minutes and was put on an SSRI (selective serotonin re-uptake inhibitor).
+It wasn’t until I attended graduate school, where mental health was openly discussed amongst my peers, that I felt the courage to reach out for support with therapy and medication.
+I talked to a psychiatrist for less than 10 minutes and was put on an antidepressant, specifically an SSRI (selective serotonin reuptake inhibitor).
 I couldn’t get over the fact that I was given a medication that would alter the way my brain regulates emotion based on a conversation the length of talking to a cashier at the store.

 Two years later, I am thankfully now in a good place.
-I’ve learned a few things after going through this process of taking medication, which I wish I had known prior to starting.
+I’ve learned a few things after going through this process of taking medication, which I wish I had known before starting.

 In hopes of helping others on a similar journey, here are my 6 recommendations I’d give to any friend starting on an antidepressant.

 1. Keep a log

 A common phrase people use to describe being on antidepressants is “feeling numb.”
 I experienced that as well, but with a twist.
 I would feel numb, then I would feel an intensity of emotion over the smallest things, resulting in a sudden onslaught of tears.
 I didn’t realize I could have these seemingly opposite feelings on the same day.